Salkantay Trek 5 days

 STRENUOUS: Full-day hikes (6-8 hours), mountainous, steep terrain (hiking up or down as much as 3,500 feet) on many hikes.
 Trips with hiking at average altitudes of 10,000 to 14,500 feet are in this category.

-Accommodations: 4 season Black Diamond tents designed for 4 people which are used only for 2 people, come with sleeping pads “Therma-Rest”, and Pillows.
+Accommodations: 4 season Black Diamond/ North Face tents designed for 4 people which are used only for 2 people, come with air sleeping pads “Therma-Rest”, and pillows.
+A cozy hotel in Machu Picchu town/ Aguas Calientes

 - A personal porter included to carry your 8kg / 16 pounds personal items.

-The price is subject to a hotel in Machupicchu town; however, you want to have four-star or five-star hotel we would provide you that class hotel, so you would add the difference to the total balance.
-Besides the price is based on two-person.
-Whether you would like to take a private service, our service would increase in US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.
+The price is subject to a 3-star hotel in Machupicchu town; however, you want to have four-star or five-star hotel we would provide you that class hotel, so you would add the difference to the total balance.
+Price is quoted per person on personalized private and semiprivate service.
+Whether you want to take a private service, our service would increase in US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.
 We need a minimum of two people to run the tour.
 We guarantee that your tour will be limited to a maximum of 8 people.
-To ensure a private tour with us, our price increases US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.

 The Best Fare For The Best Trip